Xerios/ECS-Tween/README.md

 # ECS-Tween

+## ⚠ DEPRECATED ⚠
+> This repository was used for educational purposes, and is now long left abandonned.<br/>
+> Luckily, a more complete solution is out there, check out [PlasticTween](https://github.com/PlasticApps/PlasticTween) !

 A very simple Unity tweening engine using pure ECS that works with GameObjects!

 This is still very early stage, and it only supports position and rotation tweening, and few easing types.